Cotter45/Vicariously/README.md

 ## This app is meant to be a clone of couchsurfing.com with a twist.

-This was a 1 week solo project for App Academy made by Sean Cotter.
+V1 was a 1 week solo project for App Academy made by Sean Cotter.
 The minimum requirements were to have 2 full CRUD features and documentation.
 The 'clone' I chose was couchsurfing.com/airbnb.com.

 It was to have:
 - Spots